MoinSebi/pan-sv/README.md

     -q                  No updating INFO messages
     -v <verbose>        -v = DEBUG | -vv = TRACE
 ```
-If delimiter is set, counting will be according to sample_name and not path information.
+If delimiter is set, counting will be according to sample_name (see below) and not the path name.
 [PanSN-spec](https://github.com/pangenome/PanSN-spec): [sample_name][delim][haplotype_id][delim][contig_or_scaffold_name]